nahtanojako/100-days-of-code/log.md

  ### Day 92: February 11, 2019

-**Today's Progress**: Practised ES6 in react by a course from udemy.Made a counter using react that causes increment and decrement in the original number whenrelative buttons are pressed and also resets the counter.
+**Today's Progress**: Practised ES6 in react by a course from udemy.Made a counter using react that causes increment and decrement in the original number when relative buttons are pressed and also resets the counter.

+ ### Day 93: February 12, 2019

+**Today's Progress**: Completed CSS course for revision , by university of Michigan.